 - Barcode scanners

-With regards to using Square Terminal for online ordering, you can receive, view and print online orders using the terminal.
-Even if your orders are executed via Square Online or a third-party delivery/ordering integration, you can do the following directly from Square Terminal’s Order Manager.
+Whether online orders are executed via Square or a third-party integration, you can do the following directly from Square Terminal:

 Who is Square most suited for?